 – it includes spatially defined localities (WGS84 Lat., Long.), which are defined with a valid name, but also a collection of different synonyms for the same locality (caves are often known by many different names).

 – it gatheres in one place distribtion records from a variety of sources, published literature, reports (grey literature), as well as field surveys, conducted by our team or by our collaborators.

-– it is covering mainly subterranean taxa, but it includes also other taxonomic groups found within subterranean habitats.
+– it is covering mainly subterranean taxa, but it also includes other taxonomic groups found within subterranean habitats.
 Different taxonomic levels are considered, with the list of synonyms when relevant.

 – it is a collection of DNA sequences of variety of genes, isolated from specific individuals, which can be tracked via established voucher coding system.

-SubBioDB presents a unique and powerful tool for research and conservation of subterranean fauna; as well a tool in the approaches of species identification according to DNA sequences (DNA barcoding).
+SubBioDB presents a unique and powerful tool for research and conservation of subterranean fauna; as well as a tool in the approaches of species identification according to DNA sequences (DNA barcoding).

 SHORT INFO ON THE SubBioDB extent:

 Geographical coverage: Western Balkans, Palaearctic (Niphargidae)